habibcilmd-cardiologist/dr-cil/content/en/services/balloon-valvuloplasty/index.md

       answer: "Decision is made by evaluating valve anatomy and accompanying conditions."
 ---

 Balloon valvuloplasty is a procedure to dilate a narrowed heart valve using a balloon catheter.
 It is an effective treatment method especially for mitral and pulmonary valve stenosis.
-Assoc.
+Interventional cardiologist Assoc.
 Prof. Dr. Habib Çil has extensive experience in balloon valvuloplasty procedures.

 ## What is Balloon Valvuloplasty?